top of page

 Albuquerque, NM

-Helen Juliet Atkins is an interdisciplinary artist & curator from Albuquerque, New Mexico.
+Helen Juliet Atkins is an interdisciplinary artist and curator from Albuquerque, NM.
+For Wo/Manhouse 2022 she has created an installation in the blue bathroom that explores domestic ritual, entitled "Divinity Bathroom."
 Her studio practice and public works are human focused and socially engaged.
-Much of Atkins’ work is informed by her cultural, and socioeconomic roots, and she is continually interested in engaging with communities that disrupt white-patriarchal norms.
-For Wo/Manhouse 2022 she is creating an installation that explores domestic ritual entitled “Divinity Bathroom” in the blue bathroom.
+Much of Atkins' work is informed by her cultural, and socio-economic roots, and she is continually interested in engaging with communities that disrupt white-patriarchal norms.

 Rosemary Carroll